Ludlow Formation(Phanerozoic | Cenozoic | Tertiary | Paleocene )at surface, covers < 0.1 % of this area

 Tan to brown, light- to dark-gray, "somber beds" of shale.
 Interbedded with brown to red carbonaceous shale, gray and brown bentonitic silty shale, and gray, brown and yellow siltstone, sandstone, and claystone-pebble conglomerate.
 Thickness 260-600 ft (79-183 m).

-Blue-gray to dark-gray, fissile to blocky shale with persistent beds of bentonite, black organic shale, or light-brown chalky shale.
+Blue-gray to dark-gray, fissile to blocky shale with persistent beds of bentonite, black organic shale, and light-brown chalky shale.
 Contains minor sandstone, conglomerate, and abundant carbonate and ferruginous concretions.
-Thickness 1,000-2,700 ft (305-823 m).
+Thickness up to 1,000 ft (305 m).

 (loess and sand dune) Silt to medium-grained sand.
 Deposited as sand sheets and barchan, linear, and dome-like dunes and as veneer on uplands.
 Thickness up to 300 ft (91m).